brimdata/zed/docs/language/statements.md

 ### Sequence `this` Value

-The `this` value of a user-defined operator's sequence is inherited from the calling sequence.
+The `this` value of a user-defined operator's sequence is provided by the calling sequence.

 For instance the program in `myop.zed`